nasa/HyperCP/README.md

 ##### SeaBASS File and Header

 To output SeaBASS formatted text files, check the box.
-A subfolder within the L3 directory will be created, and seperated files made for Li, Lt, and Es hyperspectral data.
+A subfolder within the L3 directory will be created, and separated files made for Li, Lt, and Es hyperspectral data.

 A linked module allows the user to collect all of the information from the data being processed and from the processing configuration (as defined in the Configuration window) for use in automatically creating SeaBASS headers and data files.
 The module is launched by selecting the New, Open, or Edit buttons in the Configuration window to create, select, or edit a SeaBASS header configuration file, which is automatically stored in the ./Config directory with a .hdr extension.
 Instructions are given at the top of the new SeaBASS Header window that launches when the Edit button is pressed.
 Within the SeaBASS Header window, the left column allows the user to input the fields required by SeaBASS.
 Calibration files (if they have been added at the time of creation) are auto-populated.
 In the right hand column, additional header fields can be auto-populated or updated from the Configuration window additional comments can be added, and the lower fields are autopopulated from each data file as it is processed.
 To override auto-population of fields, enter the desired value here in the SeaBASS Header window, and save it.